Santa Fe Health & Beauty

 Ten Thousand Waves

-21 Ten Thousand Waves Way, Santa Fe, NM
+21 Ten Thousand Waves Way, Northeast

 Set in the foothills of Santa Fe, this Japanese bathhouse/spa/restaurant/guesthouse is one of the most beautiful, relaxing places on earth.
 The outdoor baths—an enormous communal one and many private individual tubs—are surrounded by pinyon pines and overlook stunning sunsets and moonrises.
 All of the facials incorporate a firm Japanese face massage aimed at encouraging circulation and contouring the face muscles.
 The Metamorphosilk Facial Rejuvenation treatment combines firm Shiatsu movements with a gentle chemical peel to increase circulation and plump skin; the Japanese Organic Facial Massage uses fast, light strokes to remove impurities and encourage lymphatic drainage.